jwnwilson/Kill_the_marvel_universe/README.md

   influence of character and the surrounding characters to n levels - Looks like similar results to degree algorithm already implemented so will need to investigate graph to make sure it's built correctly

+- After analysing the data, looks like the results could be correct but the amount of comic relations on each character is limited to 20 on initial API call I thought I checked this as per my notes, will have to go through characters for > 20 relations and make additional calls to get their extra relations

 - Highlight high influence characters on graph and remove low influence to make it easier to digest